douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Code Review in Different Industries

 Code reviews play a critical role in various industries, each with its unique requirements and challenges.
-Let\'s explore how code reviews are conducted in software development, web development, and game development.
+Let's explore how code reviews are conducted in software development, web development, and game development.

 ### Code Reviews in Software Development